venomlab/hexdi/README.md

 ```

-You also able to use recursive module finder to find all local modules(not in site-packages) that contains type registering.
+You also able to use recursive module finder to find all local packages, site-packages, dist-packages modules that contains type registering.
 Use same rules as module loader has

 ```python